Vheissu/aurelia2-table/README.md

+# NEW HOME

+This plugin now lives in a monorepo here alongside other Aurelia 2 plugins : https://github.com/Vheissu/aurelia2-plugins

 ## Aurelia 2

 This is a rewritten fork of the Aurelia Table plugin by @tochoromero — the original was a highly useful and simple to use table plugin for Aurelia, I wanted to port it to Aurelia 2.
 The core functionality remains the same, so all previous documentation for this works.